NLESC-JCER/cpp2wasm/README.md

 g++ -Icgi/deps/ -Icli/ cgi/cgi-newtonraphson.cpp -o cgi/apache2/cgi-bin/newtonraphson
 ```

-The CGI script can be tested directly with
+The CGI script can be tested from the command line without using a http request by piping a JSON document with

 ```{.awk #test-cgi}
 echo '{"guess":-20, "epsilon":0.001}' | cgi/apache2/cgi-bin/newtonraphson